State-mandated Determining Body, with authority to consider and determine DAs and other planning matters.

 Matters which will be heard by the panel?

-The matters which will be referred to the Panel for determination are subject to a Ministerial Directive.
+Matters which are referred to the Panel are done so subject to a Ministerial Directive.

 NSLPP Planning Proposal meetings are held as required.